AllBitsEqual/articles/articles/2021/2021-02-15_Series-DiscordBot-04.md

 ![](https://i.imgur.com/446hSEo.jpg)

 ## Better logging
-To start todays session, we will implement a prettier solution for our console logs using Winston for the logging and chalk for the pretty colours.
+To start today's session, we will implement a prettier solution for our console logs using Winston for the logging and chalk for the pretty colours.

 You know the drill, grab what we need from npm and then let's get busy.